SirusCodes/AntiLang/README.md

 # AntiLang

 > [!CAUTION]
-> For your own sanity please don't use this language.
+> For your own sanity, please don't use this language.

-All the modern programming languages are very similar with all the if, else, loops looks the same with some minor syntax changes.
+All modern programming languages are very similar.
+All the ifs, elses, and loops look the same with some minor syntax changes.

-I was bored with them as they were not fun/interesting enough, hence AntiLang.
+I was bored with them as they were not fun or interesting enough, hence **AntiLang**.

-It reverses the structure of all the conditional. loops. functions. everything. while keeping all the operators intact (I'm not that evil🙂).
+It **reverses** the structure of all the conditionals, loops, functions, everything, while keeping all the operators intact (I'm not that evil🙂).
+So get ready for some mind-bending coding that will make your brain do the FizzBuzz dance. 💃

-Below is the syntax of FizzBuzz program in AntiLang, I will work on complete docs with syntax highlighting and a basic website to run your code once I'm done writing the interpereter.
+Below is the syntax of the **FizzBuzz** program in **AntiLang**.

+> [!WARNING]
+> May cause headaches and/or existential crises.

 ```
 {} main func [